hazracodegit/Data-Structures-Library-Management-System-Project/README.md

 Prompts user to enter ID, title, and author.

-Dynamically creates a new node and inserts it at the end of the list.
+Dynamically creates a new node and inserts it at the beginning of the list.

 2️⃣ Display Books